twilightscapes/nofuckintime/src/content/pages/index.md

 svgImage: /assets/campfire.svg
 showPosts: ""
 cta:
-  ctaText: See the Posts
+  ctaText: Learn More About The Platform
-  ctaLink: /#posts
+  ctaLink: /about/
 youtubeend: ""
 showFeature: true
 youtubecontrols: ""